jwadow/agentic-prompts/commands/github-release.md

 2. Ensure `APP_VERSION` in `config.py` matches the release, if present
 3. Check `__version__` in `__init__.py`, if present
 4. Check other places in case of other programming languages
-5. Notify the user if the version is not updated somewhere
+5. **If version is NOT updated**: Use ask tool to explicitly ask the user (on its language): "I found that version is not updated in [list files].
+Have you updated the version?
+Please confirm when done."
+Wait for user confirmation before proceeding.

 ## Step 4: Release name
 Come up with a name in the format: `v[VERSION] - [Catchy Name] Release`